Menu

 BASIC TRAIL INFO

-Trailhead: Carpark at Green Mountains / O’Reilly’s (along the Border Track)
+TRAILHEAD: Day-use area at Green Mountains / O'Reilly's (off the Border Track)

-The West Canungra Circuit is a gorgeous hike through rainforest, past Yerralahla, the Blue Pool, and along West Canungra Creek and plenty of waterfalls.
+The West Canungra Circuit is a gorgeous hike through rainforest, past Yerralahla, the Blue Pool, and past West Canungra Creek and plenty of waterfalls.

-The trail descends some 450 m initially but it’s a slow downhill rather than a steep descent and neither of us found it particularly challenging.
+The trail descends some 450m initially but it’s a slow downhill rather than a steep descent and neither of us find it particularly challenging.
 But obviously, you’ll also have to climb up again at some point…

 Just be prepared for plenty of creek crossings, one of which we had to take our shoes off as there was just no rock hopping possible.